20 July, 2019

 - Criteria for the evaluation and categorization of identified cybersecurity risks or threats being faced by a covered entity

-- Criteria for the assessment of CIA triad and security of a covered entity’s technical infrastructure, along with the adequacy of the existing controls
+- Criteria for the assessment of the CIA triad and security of a covered entity’s technical infrastructure, along with the adequacy of the existing controls

 - Risk Management process describing criteria for risk mitigation, risk acceptance, and how risks will be addressed

-- Third Party Service Provider Security Policy
+- Third-Party Service Provider Security Policy

 Every covered entity must implement written policies and procedures designed to ensure the security of IT systems and nonpublic information which is accessible by any third party.
 These policies and procedures must deal with –

 (For the image given below, TPSP refers to a third-party service provider)

 Figure 3: NYDFS Third Party Service Provider Security Policy Components

 The regulation defines nonpublic information under section 500.01(g) as all information that is not publicly available, and it includes –